klavoie1/RandomUsernameGenerator/README.md

 ## License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-3.0 license  — see the [LICENSE](LICENSE) file for details.